Sandman-Ren/Grizzpector/README.md

 Grizzpector is currently hosted on a private server and being tested in a private discord server.
 Stay tuned for a release!

+Follow the steps below for interacting with Grizzpector in your Discord server:
+- `/signin` to sign in via your Nintendo Switch Online account
+- `/inspect` to inspect your Splatoon 3 Eggstrawork shift, scored by a hard-coded scoring function
+  - by default, Grizzpector's response is only visible to the command invoker, use the `/inspect public <True/False>` command to make it visible to everyone in the channel

 ## Supported Commands

 Below is a list of commands supported by Grizzpector.
 Currently, all commands are installed as global slash commands.